surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 8.12.0-dev.4 =
+= 8.12.0-b.1 =

-(2020/11/12) Added an integration module for SEOPress (Premium version).
-Added a new SSO &gt; Features Status page.
+(2020/11/12) Added a new SSO &gt; Features Status page.
+Added an integration module for SEOPress (Premium version).

 = 8.11.2 =